Ice Kacang Puppy Love

-Ice Kacang Puppy Love (初恋红豆冰) is a 2010 Chinese-Malaysian romantic comedy film directed by and starring Ah Niu and co-written by Lai Chaing Ming.
+Ice Kacang Puppy Love (初恋红豆冰) is a 2010 Malaysian romantic comedy film directed by and starring Ah Niu and co-written by Lai Chaing Ming.
 The film tells the story of a young man, portrayed by Ah Niu, trying to convey his love to his long-time crush.

 Plot

 The story is set in the 1980s in Tronoh, a small town in Perak.
 Twenty-year-old-plus Botak (Ah Niu) is the younger of a Chinese coffeeshop owner's two sons.
 A reserved, quiet young lad with prickly hair, having been shaved during childhood (thus gaining his nickname Botak, which means baldy in Malay), he harbours a secret admiration towards Chew Anqi (周安琪), or Fighting-Fish (Angelica Lee), daughter of a char kuey teow seller, Yue Feng (月凤) (Angela Chan), who rents a stall in the same coffeeshop.
 However, he was never bold enough to confess his love towards her and only conveyed it through drawing portraits of her.

 Anqi entered Botak's life when he was a young boy, when Yue Feng sought refuge with Botak's mother after she could no longer stand physical abuse by her husband.
 This resulted in Anqi (named after 'Angel') often being teased as being fatherless by another childhood friend, a bully yet coward to stronger forces, Ma Linfan (马麟帆) (Gary Chaw), son of parents who ran an illegal betting syndicate.
 As children, Anqi, Ma Linfan and 'African' (later called Prince Charming in adulthood) (Victor Wong), often competed playing marbles (bakuli/buah guli) or fighting fish with each other.
 Anqi always won these games.
 After losing a game, Ma Linfan teased Anqi.
 She became angry and beat Ma Linfan, thus giving her a strong, fierce personality.
 Because of this, Anqi was given the nickname Fighting-Fish.
 Whenever she was upset, she would eat ais kacang (spelt as Ice Kacang for the movie) together with Botak, or idle away by the river chatting with him.
 She would always say that when she grew up, she would return to Penang to look for her father and move to a faraway place, which Botak desired not to realise.
 As a 20-year-old something adult, she was in a cold relationship with her mother, blaming her being estranged from her father.

 Ma Linfan, frustrated at losing to Fighting-Fish each time in fighting fish duels, decided to steal hers, but was caught red-handed and escaped.
 The second time, which could have been a success, he ended up in a tussle with Fighting-Fish, which had her brushing against him on the lower bodies, causing him to have an erection.
 Because of this, he believed that he fell in love with Fighting-Fish and went to great lengths to win her love.